 Over 50% of JWL adult learners are female students.
-Students come from nearly 40 countries, and presently live ‘at the margins’ in the various locations where JWL has community learning centers.
-Our students include refugees and internally displaced people living in refugee camps, urban centers and rural villages.
-Across our many community learning centers, JWL students come from a range of educational backgrounds.
-In a given diploma course, students could be seated across a wide range of time zones, come from diverse culture and religious backgrounds as well as from different continents.
+Students come from nearly 40 countries, and presently live ‘at the margins’ in the various locations where JWL has community learning centres.
+Our students include refugees and internally displaced persons living in refugee camps, urban centers and rural villages.
+JWL students come from a range of educational backgrounds.
+In a given Diploma course, students could be seated across a wide range of time zones, come from diverse culture and religious backgrounds as well as from different continents.

 Interested in becoming a professor for Jesuit Worldwide Learning?

-The JWL Academic Program includes both credit-bearing and certificate courses.
-Credit-bearing courses are offered with our partner, Regis University, which is regionally accredited by The Higher Learning Commission, the Newman Institute (Sweden) and starting in 2020 with Xavier University Bhubaneswar (India).
+The JWL programme includes both credit-bearing and certificate courses.
+Credit-bearing courses are offered with our partners, Regis University (USA), which is regionally accredited by The Higher Learning Commission, the Newman Institute (Sweden) and starting in 2020 with Xavier University Bhubaneswar (India).

 Meet more of our professors

 The courses are available and delivered on JWL’s Learning Management System - either JWL Humanitarian e-Learning Platform (JWL HeLP) or Canvas.
 After faculty interest and qualifications are confirmed, the professor will receive a contract and information about log in and password credentials as well as access information.
 Academic credit -bearing courses typically have about 15 to 20 students, are eight to ten weeks in length, with additional time needed for grading.
 Professional Certificate courses are in a blended-learning format supported with a local Learning Facilitator, have about 20 to 24 students and are 24 weeks in length.
-Professors will need to dedicate about of 10 hours per week to teaching a JWL course.
+Professors will need to dedicate about of 7 to 10 hours per week for teaching one JWL course.

 If you are interested in becoming a professor, please fill out this online registration form.